 - delirium, or being confused and having disrupted attention

-- having delusions, or believing things even if they’ve been proven false
+- delusions, or believing things even if they’re false

 - agitation, or feelings of aggressiveness and restlessness

-- hallucinating, or seeing or hearing things that aren’t there
+- hallucinations, or seeing or hearing things that aren’t there

 - wandering around

-Disorientation can be a symptom of many different medical conditions.
-So it’s important to look out for other symptoms that may accompany disorientation.
+Disorientation can be a symptom of different medical conditions.
+It’s important to look for other symptoms that accompany disorientation.

 Delirium and dementia